Chhatrapal1555/ByteQuestProject/README.md

 #### URL

-The application has just one url /productlist which ties to *Product* Component
+The application has just one url /productlist which ties to *App* Component

 ## Resources